utkuustuner/magisk-fix/README.md

 tbh I don't know why anyone would go lower than these versions but these are the hard floors

-versions after 21.2 have some changes that makes apps recognize device arch as armvl8 instead of aarch64, you'd care about this if you're running a chroot envoirement inside android
+versions after 21.2 have some changes that makes apps recognize device arch as armvl8 instead of aarch64, you'd care about this if you're running a chroot environment inside android